Silhouet-Tone (Europe) SA

 9, Route Suisse

-This is in response to your request for an advance ruling on the tariff classification of Vacspray Cirrus, #410506.
-This product is exported from Silhouet-Tone (Europe) SA, Mies, Switzerland.
+This is in response to your request for an advance ruling on the tariff classification of Iontoderm Cirrus, product 410480.
+This product is exported from Silhouet-Tone Europe SA / Silhouet-Tone Ltée, CH-1295-Miles, Switzerland.

 Analysis and Justification